justin-mbca/omop-clinical-data-pipeline/docs/PROJECT_OVERVIEW.md

-### Data Workflow Diagram: Implementation Steps
+## Data Workflow & System Integration

-1. **Healthcare Data Sources**
-   - Example: `data/person_sample.csv`, `data/observation_sample.csv` simulate EHR/lab data.

-2. **Ingestion & ETL**
-   - Script: `etl/etl_load.py` reads raw data, transforms it to OMOP CDM format, and loads it into the database.

-3. **Terminology Mapping**
-   - In a real-world scenario, you would map local codes to OMOP standard vocabularies (ICD-10, SNOMED, etc.) using mapping tables or services (e.g., Athena).
-   - For this demo, sample data is already OMOP-aligned, but the ETL script can be extended for mapping.

-4. **OMOP CDM Database**
-   - Schema: `docs/omop_cdm_schema.sql` defines OMOP tables in PostgreSQL.
-   - Data is loaded and managed in a relational database.

-5. **Data Quality & Metadata**
-   - The ETL script includes validation checks (missing values, referential integrity).
-   - Data lineage and transformation steps are documented in the code and README.

-6. **Analytics & Visualization**
-   - Script: `etl/analytics_visualization.py` runs SQL queries and generates charts (saved in `docs/`).
-   - Tools: Python (pandas, matplotlib), but can be extended to Tableau/Power BI.

-7. **Research, Reporting, Compliance**
-   - The harmonized, validated data is ready for cohort selection, analytics, and regulatory reporting.
-   - The workflow supports compliance and collaboration as described in the job requirements.
-## How Data Systems, Standards, and Tools Interact

-This section explains how healthcare data standards, terminologies, databases, cloud platforms, and analytics tools work together in a modern clinical data engineering workflow:
+This project implements a modern clinical data engineering workflow, integrating healthcare standards, terminologies, databases, cloud platforms, and analytics tools:

-- **Data Sources & Standards:**
-   - EHRs, labs, registries, claims, and vendors provide data, often in HL7 FHIR format and containing USCDI-required elements.
+1. **Healthcare Data Sources:** EHRs, labs, registries, claims, and vendors provide data, often in HL7 FHIR format and containing USCDI-required elements.
+Example files: `data/person_sample.csv`, `data/observation_sample.csv`.
-   - Healthcare terminologies (ICD-10, SNOMED, RxNorm, LOINC, CPT/HCPCS, Athena) are used for standardized coding.

-- **Ingestion & ETL:**
-   - ETL pipelines extract data from FHIR APIs, files, or databases, transform and map fields/codes to OMOP CDM tables and vocabularies, and load harmonized data into relational databases (PostgreSQL, Oracle, SQL Server).
-   - Automation/orchestration tools (Airflow, Prefect, cloud-native) manage and monitor workflows.
+2. **Ingestion & ETL:** ETL pipelines (e.g., `etl/etl_load.py`) extract data from FHIR APIs, files, or databases, transform and map fields/codes to OMOP CDM tables and vocabularies (using mapping tables or services like Athena), and load harmonized data into relational databases (PostgreSQL, Oracle, SQL Server).
+Automation/orchestration tools (Airflow, Prefect, cloud-native) can manage and monitor workflows.

-- **Storage & Cloud:**
+3. **Terminology Mapping:** Local codes (ICD-10, SNOMED, LOINC, etc.) are mapped to OMOP standard concept IDs using mapping tables or vocabularies.
+See `data/code_mapping_sample.csv` for a demo.
-   - OMOP CDM data is stored in scalable RDBMS or cloud data warehouses (AWS, Azure, GCP) and can be integrated with data lakes for large-scale analytics.
+4. **OMOP CDM Database:** OMOP CDM data is stored in scalable RDBMS or cloud data warehouses (AWS, Azure, GCP) and can be integrated with data lakes for large-scale analytics.
+Schema: `docs/omop_cdm_schema.sql`.

-- **Data Quality & Metadata:**
-   - Automated validation checks for completeness, consistency, referential integrity, and code mapping; data lineage and transformation documentation ensure reproducibility.
+5. **Data Quality & Metadata:** Automated validation checks for completeness, consistency, referential integrity, and code mapping are included in the ETL script.
+Data lineage and transformation steps are documented in the code and README.

-- **Analytics, Visualization, and Reporting:**
-   - SQL, Python, R, SAS, Tableau, and Power BI are used for cohort selection, EDA, modeling, dashboards, and regulatory reporting.
+6. **Analytics, Visualization, and Reporting:** SQL, Python (pandas, matplotlib), R, SAS, Tableau, and Power BI are used for cohort selection, EDA, modeling, dashboards, and regulatory reporting.
+See `etl/analytics_visualization.py` and charts in `docs/`.

-- **Security, Compliance, and Collaboration:**
-   - User roles, logging, and auditing support HIPAA/FDA/NIH compliance; collaboration with cross-functional teams and code management via GitHub.
+7. **Security, Compliance, and Collaboration:** User roles, logging, and auditing support HIPAA/FDA/NIH compliance; collaboration with cross-functional teams and code management via GitHub.

-- **Continuous Improvement:**
-   - Stay current with new standards (FHIR, OMOP, USCDI), technologies, and best practices; adapt pipelines for new data sources, cloud, and regulatory needs.
+8. **Continuous Improvement:** Stay current with new standards (FHIR, OMOP, USCDI), technologies, and best practices; adapt pipelines for new data sources, cloud, and regulatory needs.

-### Example Data Workflow Diagram
+### Data Workflow Diagram

 ```mermaid
 flowchart TD